brimdata/zed/docs/data-model/README.md

-And because Zed derives it design from the vast landscape of existing formats and data models, it was deliberately designed to be a superset of --- and thus interoperable with --- a broad range of formats including JSON, BSON, Ion, Avro, Parquet, CSV, JSON Schema, and XML.
+And because Zed derives it design from the vast landscape of existing formats and data models, it was deliberately designed to be a superset of --- and thus interoperable with --- a broad range of formats including JSON, BSON, Ion, Avro, ORC, Parquet, CSV, JSON Schema, and XML.

 As an example, most systems that are based on semi-structured data would say the JSON value